 : Click or tap on any technique - the definition will be displayed here. that appears in bold to show its definition.

-: appeal to anonymous authority - insisting something is true because an unnamed expert, study, or generalized group (like 'scientists') say it's true. : All the experts were against travel bans, but are now all saying they are glad he did it, without specifying who said that.
+: appeal to anonymous authority - insisting something is true based on the opinion of unnamed or vague experts. : All the experts were against travel bans, but are now all saying they are glad he did it, without specifying who said that.

 : cherry picking - presenting only evidence that confirms your position, while ignoring or withholding an often more significant portion that contradicts it. : Trump lists only countries that are worse off with Covid than the U.S., while ignoring the vast majority of countries that are better off.[1]